Alternatively, you can create an account and order repeat prescriptions via our online services.

 Should you experience any problems please refer to the ‘Patient Frequently Asked Questions’ Guide, should you continue to encounter problems please contact your GP Practice who will be able to help you.

 When your account has been created you will be to order your repeat medication.
-Any prescriptions ordered this way before 11am will be available after 5pm the same day.
-Prescriptions ordered after 11am will be ready after 5pm the next working day.

 We can only accept repeat prescription requests for items which have been previously agreed by the doctor to be suitable for repeat ordering and for which you have not yet used up all your quota of issues before the doctor needs to review your medication.
 In these circumstances we shall usually be able to meet your request but sometimes even so there may be reasons why we cannot issue a repeat prescription for some or all of the items.
 The receptionist will explain when you call to collect the prescription.